Download and Installation Guide

 487 +1 +2 +4 +32 +64 +128 +256 = 487

 A description of the clients file and the mkclient.csh script can be found in $gip_root/doc/clients.doc and $gip_root/doc/mkclient.doc resp.
-After inspecting and/or modifying the file client.new type:
+After inspecting and/or modifying the file clients.new type:

 mv clients.new $gip_root/loc/clients